0xLoqi/AskAIv2/docs/AIProecessingLayer.md

 Use of GPT-3.5 (Optional): For less demanding tasks or to save cost, we can utilize GPT-3.5 Turbo for certain queries (especially if no image involved).
 GPT-3.5 is faster and much cheaper ($0.002/1K tokens vs GPT-4’s $0.03-0.06/1K​ help.openai.com
 ).
 The system could automatically decide: e.g. for very simple Q&A or if the user is on a free tier, use GPT-3.5; for complex or vision queries, use GPT-4.
 This would be transparent to the user except perhaps a slight difference in answer quality.
 In early MVP, however, we might stick to GPT-4 for consistency and only add such optimizations if needed.
-Whisper Speech-to-Text: For voice input, Ask.AI will utilize Whisper, which is OpenAI’s advanced speech recognition model.
+Whisper Speech-to-Text: For voice input, Skai will utilize Whisper, which is OpenAI’s advanced speech recognition model.
 Two implementations are possible:
 Cloud STT (Whisper API): Easiest integration – send the recorded audio to OpenAI’s Whisper API and get text back.
 Whisper’s large-v2 model via API is priced at $0.006/min of audio​ openai.com
 , which is very affordable.
 The app would record audio (in chunks or the whole utterance), then upload it to the API.
 This yields accurate transcripts with punctuation.
 The turnaround is fairly quick for short utterances (a few seconds).